tomcritchlow/tomcritchlow.github.io/_posts/2017-11-08-privacy-glitch.md

 ## nyt_glitch_studies

 The New York Times generated 78 cookies when I visited the site.
-Producing a series f
+Inserting them into images and screenshots of the New York Times website I got the below series.

 The first series of glitch studies are taken from screenshots of the New York Times.
 These images are more digital in nature and often wildly more colorful than other types of image: